ThatOtherAndrew/python-mingus/doc/wiki/tutorialMeter.rst

 Asymmetrical Meters
 -------------------

-Asymmetrical meters represent meters that can't be divided into parts of two. is_asymmetrical test whether this is true or not.
+Asymmetrical meters represent meters that can't be divided into parts of two. ``is_asymmetrical`` tests whether this is true or not.